KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_miyamoto_musashi.md

-**Chapter:

-Miyamoto Musashi — The Path of Clarity, Precision, and the Unshakeable Mind**
+# Miyamoto Musashi — The Path of Clarity, Precision, and the Unshakeable Mind**

 Among all the teachers whose words have endured the centuries, few speak with a voice as sharp, direct, and steady as Miyamoto Musashi — warrior, strategist, calligrapher, sculptor, poet, and author of The Book of Five Rings.